sebastiantoh/tp/docs/team/jmleong666.md

 * **New Feature**: Added the ability to add contacts to the archive.
   * What it does: allows user to stash away inactive contacts.
-  * Justification: This feature allows users to focus on the more important or active contacts.
+  * Justification: This feature allows users to focus on more important or active contacts.

 * **New Feature**: Added the ability to list archived contacts.
   * What it does: allows user to see archived contacts.